programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Method 1 employs GitHub Pages to host the simplest possible Level-0 manifest, without the need for an image server/use of the Image API.
 This method requires only the image file and a barebones `info.json` file, and does not require any programming knowledge or installations.

 The caveat is that this method does not support deep zooming.
-The image will be displayed as-is, without any modifications whatsoever.
+The image will be displayed as is, without any modifications whatsoever.

 ### Uploading Your Images to the Web

 The first step is to upload your image to a web server.
-For the sake of this lesson, you will upload an image to a repository on GitHub.com and serve it through GitHub Pages, where you will also host the manifests later.
+For the sake of this lesson, upload an image to a repository on GitHub.com and serve it through GitHub Pages, where you will also host the manifests later.

 Create a new repository on GitHub.
 Create a new folder for `images` and another for `manifests`.
-In the new repository, click "uploading an existing file."
+In the new repository, click 'uploading an existing file.'
 Upload your image files.

 To serve the images to the web, go to the repository home and click Settings > GitHub Pages.
-Set the Source to "Deploy from a branch" and the Branch to "main /(root)".
+Set the Source to 'Deploy from a branch' and the Branch to 'main /(root)'.

-Your image should now be available at "https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE FILENAME`".
+Your image should now be available at 'https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE FILENAME`'.

 ### Find the Identifiers for Your Image

-For this method, the identifier for your image is the full URL to your image on the web: "https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE FILENAME`".
+For this method, the identifier for your image is the full URL to your image on the web: 'https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE FILENAME`'.
 No additional specifications, backslashes, etc. are required.

 At this stage, you can go to the [Creating Manifests](#creating-manifests) section to create manifest files manually or using a manifest editor.